 Several previous studies that aim to reduce augmentation-invariance of self-supervised features have reported that the resulting representations generalize better to out-of-distribution classification datasets [Gupta et al., 2023, Xiao et al., 2020, Suau et al., 2023, Chavhan et al., 2022].
 However most of these studies focused on using the smaller ImageNet-100 dataset for training, in one case reporting that the transfer learning gains diminish or disappear when using ImageNet-1k [Chavhan et al., 2022].
 We tested our set of networks on 6 different downstream tasks and found limited evidence that the equivariant features confer an advantage in terms of out-of-distribution generalization when training on a sufficiently large and diverse dataset (see Table 2).
-To address this discrepancy with the literature
+To address this discrepancy with the literature we conducted additional experiments on networks trained using the ImageNet-100 dataset, and in this case observed improvement in generalization to diverse downstream tasks.

 Figure 4: Histogram of neural predictivity scores for the 249 models on the public Brain-Score leaderboard at the time of testing, for each of the four considered IT datasets, as well as the mean over the four datasets.
-In each plot the vertical green line shows the score of the invariant Barlow Twins model, the red line shows the score for the equivariant Barlow Twins model with $\lambda = 0.2$ , and the blue line shows a new model trained for 1000 epochs, also using Barlow Twins for the base loss and $\lambda = 0.2$ .
+In each plot the vertical green line shows the score of the invariant Barlow Twins model, the red line shows the score for the equivariant Barlow Twins model with $\lambda = 0.2$, and the blue line shows a new model trained for 1000 epochs, also using Barlow Twins for the base loss and $\lambda = 0.2$.

-Table 1: Absolute values of Pearson correlation coefficients $(R^2)$ between various representational measurements and the neural predictivity across each of the four IT datasets.
-The correlation was measured over each value of $\lambda$ and base objective function for a total of 21 networks.
-Each column corresponds to a panel in Fig. 2, except for Hue, which is the regression score obtained for the random hue modulation parameter in isolation.
+Table 1: Absolute values of Pearson correlation coefficients (R^2) between various representational measurements and the neural predictivity across each of the four IT datasets.
+The correlation was measured over each value of λ and base objective function for a total of 21 networks.
+Each column corresponds to a panel in Fig. 2, except for hue, which is the regression score obtained for the random hue modulation parameter in isolation.